openhive-network/hive/readme.md

 ### Select which executables should library use
 You can select them in python script, via command line arguments, environment variables or by executables installation ([read more](documentation/paths_to_executables.md)).

+### Configure which files should be removed after test
+During tests nodes generates a lot of files.
+In most cases some of these files are unneeded and are automatically removed by library.
+You can configure this behavior for your needs ([read more](documentation/clean_up_policies.md)).

 ### Generate public and private keys
 Some tests requires multiple accounts creation.
 To perform operations on them keys are required.
 TestTools provides support for key generation with `Account` class.
 You only need to provide account name.
 Generated account contains member variables `private_key` and `public_key`, which can be used in tests.
 Optionally you can specify `secret` parameter, which affects generated keys.
 ```python